 - Members of Congress Carolyn B. Maloney, Sean Patrick Maloney, Eliot L. Engel, Nita M. Lowey, Kathleen M. Rice, José E. Serrano, Lydia M. Velazquez, Yvette D. Clarke and Bill Pascrell, Jr.

-- NYC Council Members Ydanis A. Rodriguez, Mark Levine, Rosie Mendez, Benjamin Kallos, Helen K. Rosenthal, Corey D. Johnson, Costa G. Constantinides, Andrew Cohen, Karen Koslowitz, Carlos Menchaca, Daniel Dromm, Donovan J. Richards, Rafael Espinal, Daniel R. Garodnick, Rory I. Lancman, Stephen T. Levin.
+- New York City Council Members Ydanis A. Rodriguez, Mark Levine, Rosie Mendez, Benjamin Kallos, Helen K. Rosenthal, Corey D. Johnson, Costa G. Constantinides, Andrew Cohen, Karen Koslowitz, Carlos Menchaca, Daniel Dromm, Donovan J. Richards, Rafael Espinal, Daniel R. Garodnick, Rory I. Lancman, Stephen T. Levin.
 See Resolution 1072-2016.

-- 40 cycling organizations, including NYC-based Century Road Club Association, New York Cycle Club, Five Borough Bicycle Club, Empire Tri Club and Kissena Cycling Club whose members would otherwise have access to no recreational cycling facilities not shared with pedestrians.Y State Bicycle Racing Association, Westchester Cycle Club, Mid-Hudson Bicycle Club, Women’s Woodstock Cycling Grand Prix, Long Island Randonneurs.
+- 40 cycling organizations, including Century Road Club Association, New York Cycle Club, Five Borough Bicycle Club, Empire Tri Club, Kissena Cycling Club.
+NYS Bicycle Racing Association, Westchester Cycle Club, Mid-Hudson Bicycle Club, Women’s Woodstock Cycling Grand Prix, Long Island Randonneurs.

 - 60 bike shops and bike-friendly businesses including Bicycle Habitat, Strictly Cycles, Piermont Bicycle Connection, NYC Velo and Hastings Velo and 9W Market.